Officiating a Wedding

 1. Become Ordained

 This first step is easy!
 To become a legal wedding officiant, just visit our Online Ordination page and follow the instructions found there.
 Double check that all your information is correct, press “submit”, and we'll process your ordination – it’s as simple as that!
+If you wish to learn more about becoming an ordained minister in your area, you can visit our comprehensive guide here.

 Becoming a licensed minister is completely free, and your ordination is good for life.
+It is recommended to make sure you are ordained with an American ministry such as the Universal Life Church to officiate a wedding.

 2. Research Local Requirements